Wolves in Ireland: In prehistory

 The grey wolf (Canis lupus) is a canine of the order Carnivora, an apex predator largely feeding on ungulates.

 The earliest radiocarbon date for Irish wolf remains come from excavated cave sites in Castlepook Cave, north of Doneraile, County Cork, and dates back to 34,000 BC.
 Wolf bones discovered in a number of other cave sites, particularly in the counties of Cork, Waterford and Clare indicate the presence of wolves throughout the Midlandian ice age which probably reached its peak between 20,000 BC and 18,000 BC.

-By about 14,000 BC Ireland became separated from Great Britain, which, itself, still formed part of mainland Europe, to become an island.
+By about 14,000 BC, Ireland became separated from Great Britain, which, itself, still formed part of mainland Europe, to become an island.
 Wolves were one of just a few species of land animal in Ireland that survived through the Nahanagan Stadial, a cold period that occurred between 10,800 BC and 9500 BC.

 Wolves were a major part of Ireland's postglacial fauna, as evidenced by their prominence in ancient Irish myths and legends, in a number of place names (both Irish and English), in archaeological sites, along with a considerable number of historical references.

-Evolution
+Historical records

-According to the Annals of Loch Cé, the poet Cúán úa Lothcháin (died AD 1024) was "slain by the men of Tethfa.
+According to the Annals of Loch Cé, the poet Cúán úa Lothcháin (died 1024) was "slain by the men of Tethfa.
 God performed a ‘poet's miracle,' manifestly, on the party that killed him, for they died an evil death, and their bodies were not buried until wolves and birds preyed upon them."

-One of the earliest historic references to wolves attacking people in Ireland occurs in the Annals of Tigernach under the year AD 1137: The Blind one of ... that is, Giolla Muire, was killed by wolves.
+One of the earliest historic references to wolves attacking people in Ireland occurs in the Annals of Tigernach under the year 1137: "The Blind one of ... that is, Giolla Muire, was killed by wolves."

-Under the year AD 1420 in the Annála Connacht is the statement "Wolves killed many people this year."
+Under the year 1420 in the Annála Connacht is the statement "Wolves killed many people this year."